HeliosLang/compiler/doc/tutorial_08-oracle_pools_and_governance.md

-# (WiP) Part 8 of Plutus-Light tutorial: Oracle Pools and Governance
+# (WiP) Part 8 of Helios tutorial: Oracle Pools and Governance

 Oracles post information on the blockchain periodically (eg. the ADA/USD exchange rate), and thanks to the recent Vasil upgrade it has become easier to use that information in smart contracts (eg. stable-coin contracts).